On taste

 Your work has a ceiling, and taste is it

 Beginners get into creative work because they have taste, but their skills haven't caught up.
-That gap is painful but productive.
-It's what drives you to keep going when your own work disappoints you.
+That gap is where most people quit.
+Ira Glass said it better than anyone:

 Recognizing bad is easy, recognizing good is hard